 I was raised always having a television.
 I even had a TV in my room.

 I wanted to record live TV and save DVDs to the computer.
 I was also quick to learn about FTPs and then Napster to get as much music as I wanted.
-It was comforting to know that all this media would be mine forever, even if their quality were terrible.
+It was comforting to know that all this media would be mine forever, even if their quality was terrible.

 I arrived at college with a note on my dorm floor saying I needed to see the dean.
 They found out that I was reselling Simpson CDs on eBay.
 A few hundred dollars almost ended my college career before it started.
 I started collecting DVDs, and when I moved off campus, I used torrents to get the latest shows and movies.
 I burned them on DVDs and even sent copies to my friend who is serving overseas.
 He got the nickname Seabiscuit for being caught watching the film on duty.